xinj3/Color_Profile_Learning/README.md

 `filter_learning.ipynb`:

-This file contains the sample experiments where curve learning approaches are applied.
+This file contains the sample experiments where curve learning approaches were learned and applied.

 `learn.py`: